kedartatwawadi/stanford_compression_library/README.md

     ```
 - Install the `scl` package
     ```
-    python install -e . #install the package in a editable mode
+    pip install -e . #install the package in a editable mode
     ```

 - **Run unit tests**